 More particularly: any indication of plagiarism on a case brief will result in a failing grade for the assignment and a reduction in the participation grade for the class.
 Any indication of plagiarism in the ICJ Paper will result in a minimum reduction of 10 points in the score for the assignment, may result in a failing grade for the course or for the assignment, and will be reported to the School's administration.
-A repeated incident of plagiarism (i.e., more than one) almost certainly will result in a failing grade for the class and will be reported to the administration.
+A repeated incident of plagiarism (i.e., more than one) almost certainly will result in a failing grade for the class.
+Sharing your work with another person who then submits it as their work is also a violation of academic integrity.